 I paid the Enrollment Confirmation Deposit, but I still haven't received an email about Orientation.
 Why is that?

 If you've cleared the ECD, and you still haven't received an email regarding Orientation, it may depend on when your ECD clearance was posted to your student account.
 It can take up to a week for ECD clearances to fully process, and the invitation emails generally go out once a week on Friday mornings.
 For instance, if you pay the ECD on a Thursday, you may not receive the Orientation email until the following Friday.
 We do appreciate your patience during this process.
 If you paid the ECD and more than a week has passed, please contact our office and we can further assist you.

 When is the deadline to sign up for Orientation?

 The deadline to sign up for Remote Orientation is November 20, 2020.
 As a reminder, there is no fee to participate in Remote Orientation.

 How will I know what classes are available?

-Access GET via your Student Portal, and search for classes under your desired academic term (for example, fall semester 2018).
+Access GET via your Student Portal, and search for classes under your desired academic term (for example, spring semester 2021).
 Additionally, you can learn about specific courses you should be taking during your group advisement session with your college's academic and/or department advisors.
 Additional advisement information can be found in the Online Pre-Orientation, which is also mandatory.

 Will I receive individual help to select my classes?

 Individual academic counseling/advising is not available.
-This summer, all advising/counseling will take place in a small group setting and in a virtual environment.
+Advising/counseling will take place in a small group setting and in a virtual environment.
 Be sure to complete the Online Pre-Orientation, and take advantage of the resources found in your Student Portal.
 Bring any questions about classes you have with you, in order to get the most out of your group advisement appointment.